sheiler/AgileEngineChallenge/README.md

 # Log

-AOO(50 min)
+AOO (50 min)
  - Thursday
  - 21.00 Read for the first time
- - 21.20 Analizing points of challenge
+ - 21.20 Analyzing points of challenge
  - 21.25 Testing endpoints
  - 21.30 Enumerating endpoints to work with
  - 21.45 Get objects detalis (from tested enpoints)